Black Lives Matter Protest

 During the skirmish, his wife, who was inside the car, tried to speed away, but ended up slamming to a stop several yards away as a few protesters screamed.

-After the incident, some marchers told EW that the man is associated with an former armory in Creswell known for its white supremacist ideology.
+After the incident, some marchers told EW that the man is associated with a former armory in Creswell known for its white supremacist ideology.

 Although EPD later reported a man named Nathan Huddleston (who was later arrested) shot the ground with his handgun in reaction to protesters tapping the trunk of his car, the rifle incident is what altered the otherwise-peaceful march throughout downtown Eugene.